pierre-ollivier/metro-sim/README.md

 - Between two stations of the middle of the line, the lines goes above ground!
 Over a bridge, you will not see a nice city as the outdoor design is not someting I really worked on, but you will at least get a day-night cycle according to your system's date in the year and time in the day.
 You will also see the shadows of the bridge evolve over time.
 - Near the beginning of the line, the line layout changed a few times.
 This results in the presence of a ghost station "République", near the actual station, that is not anymore inside the line but still visible.
 If you stop at République, you can go out and visit it - the quay is used to host technical locals.
 - Your train is of perfect quality and will always work properly.
 But the other trains may fall into issues that will delay them in station for a random duration up to 10 minutes.
 If you are not too far away, you may experience the consequences (red signals and more passengers since the previous trains were full).

+## Technical aspects
+I do not share the executable file here.
+You can clone this repo and compile the project manually, but you will not be able to run the application due to the lack of data files and the non-relative file imports inside the project: this project has always been created by me and for me, and I have never considered sharing the executable.
+This repo's only goal is to present this project.
+The code is entirely written in C++, using Qt framework and the OpenGL library.